iodide-project/iodide/readme.md

 ## Testing

-Run `npm test` to run the test suite.
+Run `npm test` to run the test suite once, or `npm test --watch` to run the suite in watch mode, which will automatically re-run the tests when the source or tests have changed.

 # Using the notebook